jwintz/obsidianp/docs/Getting-Started/Configuration.md

 # Configuration

-ObsidianP uses a JSON configuration file to customize your site generation.
+Obsidian:P uses a JSON configuration file to customize your site generation.

 ## Configuration File